What is Giving Compass?

 "We find that global warming has very likely exacerbated global inequality," Stanford University researchers Noah Diffenbaugh and Marshall Burke write in the Proceedings of the National Academy of Sciences.

 "Although there is uncertainty in whether historical warming has benefited some temperate, rich countries, for most poor countries there is a 90 percent likelihood that per capita gross domestic product (GDP) is lower today than if global warming had not occurred."

-Read the full article about climate change as a driver of inequality by Tom Jacobs at Pacific Standard.
+This article is part of our Climate Justice collection.
+Learn more about climate justice, or read the full article about climate change as a driver of inequality by Tom Jacobs at Pacific Standard.